 Or join one of the city’s best walking or cycling tours.
 Expert guides can take you to beautiful sites and share fascinating history.

 Head to the many parks within the city centre to take a summer stroll or have a picnic with the perfect backdrop such as Parliament Hill and the castle-like Fairmont Château Laurier.
 Or explore the stunning landscapes just outside the urban core, including forests, wetlands and farms located throughout the nearby protected lands.
-Canada’s Capital Greenbelt offers plenty of outdoor activity options in the summer including walking, cycling and birdwatching.
+National Capital Greenbelt offers plenty of outdoor activity options in the summer including walking, cycling and birdwatching.

 Finish the day at the Sound and Light Show on Parliament Hill!
 This summer is your last chance to experience the Northern Lights.
 Head to Parliament Hill for a free 30-minute multimedia show presented against the backdrop of the iconic Parliament Hill buildings.